Sooslick/mcClassD/readme.md

 All core and gameplay variables are stored in main plugin instance.
 To access it, you should use `Engine.getInstance()`.
 Victory conditions for the Victim are not defined by default, so you must implement them in your game mode - call the engine's `triggerEndgame`.

+If you want to visualize objectives using scoreboard, get the scoreboard using `Engine.getInstance().getScoreboardHolder().getScoreboard()` instead of making new Scoreboard by hand.
+Each game round has its own scoreboard which stores Victim and Hunter teams with specified settings, so if you create a custom scoreboard, you may break the particular Manhunt features such as nametag visiblity.

 To see an example, check the source code of The Wall game mode, which is located in `ru.sooslick.outlaw.gamemode.wall`